fabianonline/OctoPrint-Telegram/README.md

 	print - Lets you start a print.
 A confirmation is required. togglepause - Pause/Resume current Print.
 	con - Connect/disconnect printer.
-	upload - You can just send me a gcode file to save it to my library. sys - Execute Octoprint System Commands.
+	upload - You can just send me a gcode file to save it to my library.
+Also accept zip file. sys - Execute Octoprint System Commands.
 	ctrl - Use self defined controls from Octoprint. tune - Set feed- and flowrate.
 Control temperatures.